-Throughout its first decade of existence, the college experienced rapid numerical growth and adapted to meet the needs of the movement.
-The Cherokee Road campus housed a vibrant community of spiritually-minded students, many of whom began to impact the Oneness Pentecostal movement as they stepped into ministry upon completing their studies at WABC.
-In 1964, the college enacted a major change which is still in effect today when it expanded its curriculum to begin offering a four-year Bachelor of Arts degree in Bible and Theology.
+Throughout its first decade of existence, the College experienced rapid numerical growth and adapted to meet the needs of the movement.
+The Cherokee Road campus housed a vibrant community of spiritually-minded students, many of whom began to impact the Oneness Pentecostal movement as they moved into ministry roles upon completing their studies at WABC.
+In 1964, the College enacted a major change which is still in effect today when it expanded its curriculum to begin offering a four-year Bachelor of Arts degree in Bible and Theology.

 After several months of consideration, Rev. Kenneth F. Haney left his position as International Pentecostal Conquerors President of the UPCI to become the Senior Pastor of Stockton’s First United Pentecostal Church and the President of WABC.
-As the son of the late Clyde Haney, he continued the original mission of the college and infused it with a grand vision to bring Pentecostal revival to the entire world.
-Under his guidance, the college’s global missions program was expanded as graduates were commissioned to labor in the harvest around the world.
+As the son of the late Clyde Haney, he continued the original mission of the College and infused it with a grand vision to bring Pentecostal revival to the entire world.
+Under his leadership, the College’s global missions program was expanded as graduates were commissioned to labor in the harvest around the world.

-In 1980, the name of the college was changed to its current designation, Christian Life College.
+In 1980, the name of the College was changed to its current designation, Christian Life College.
 In 1983, the curriculum was again expanded to also include an Associate of Arts degree, which provided students a clear pathway for academic achievement on their way to earning their bachelor’s degrees.
-Due to changes in the California code regulating higher education, in 1994 the college applied for state approval to operate as a degree-granting institution.
-After a thorough screening process, this approval was granted by California’s Bureau for Private Postsecondary and Vocational Education (BPPE).
+Due to changes in the California code regulating higher education, in 1994 the College applied for state approval to operate as a degree-granting institution.
+After a rigorous screening process which included a self-study and several site visits, this approval was granted by California’s Bureau for Private Postsecondary and Vocational Education (BPPE).
 At first, only two programs were recognized – Bible and Theology and Christian Music.
 In 2000, BPPE granted approval for CLC to offer a third degree program, Biblical Studies, which eventually grew into the present day General Ministry program.

-In the summer of 2004, Nathaniel Haney was also elected to serve as Chairman of the Board of Directors and Chancellor of the College.
+In the summer of 2004, Nathaniel Haney was elected as Chairman of the Board of Directors and Chancellor of the College.
 Working together to move the college forward, Rev. Haney and Dr. Segraves instituted several steps to realign CLC’s culture with the two-fold purpose established many years prior by Clyde Haney.
-As the grandson of the founder, Nathaniel Haney provided a direct link to the long-standing heritage of spiritual formation, holiness, and apostolic doctrine espoused since the college’s inception.
-As the son of the longest serving President, he also reiterated the college’s mission for worldwide evangelism and harvest.
+As the grandson of the founder, Nathaniel Haney provided a direct link to the long-standing heritage of spiritual formation, holiness, and apostolic doctrine espoused since the College’s inception.
+As the son of the longest-serving President, he also reiterated the College’s mission for worldwide evangelism and harvest.
 In May of 2007, feeling a call to advance Oneness Pentecostal theology through the ministry of writing, Daniel Segraves transitioned his ministry to the St. Louis area.
 As a result, Nathaniel Haney was tasked with filling both the offices of President of the College and Chairman of the Board.
-Under his leadership, the college continued on the path of spiritual renewal and also experienced a steady increase in enrollment.
+Under his leadership, the College continued on the path of spiritual renewal and also experienced a steady increase in enrollment.

-The past few years have been filled with much activity and progress.
-In 2016, the Business Administration and Leadership program was launched, with the purpose of providing business training in the context of the Christian worldview.
-Additionally, the college continued to move forward in the process of becoming accredited.
+Recent years have seen several significant developments take place at CLC.
+In 2016, the Business Administration program was launched, with the purpose of providing business training in the context of the Christian worldview.
+Additionally, the College continued to move forward in the process of becoming accredited.
 Spearheaded by CLC’s Accreditation Committee, a rigorous institutional report was crafted to demonstrate the CLC’s readiness for inclusion in the higher education community.
-In November of 2017, a WSCUC Site Team visited the campus to investigate the claims of the report.
-As a result of the review of the report combined with the on-site analysis, WSCUC’s Commissioners officially granted Candidacy status to CLC in March of 2018; the college is now one step away from achieving regional accreditation.
+In November of 2017, a WSCUC site team visited the campus to conduct an on-site analysis of the school’s progress towards compliance with accreditation standards.
+Having received a positive review from the site team, CLC was granted Candidacy status in March of 2018.
+One year later, in March of 2019, a second site visit was conducted with another positive recommendation provided by the site team.
+On July 12 of the same year, WSCUC’s Commissioners officially granted regional accreditation to CLC.